kovidgoyal/kitty/docs/faq.rst

     sudo … env TERMINFO=$HOME/.terminfo bash -i
     TERMINFO=/home/ORIGINALUSER/.terminfo exec bash -i

+Alternatively, if you want to keep TERMINFO automatically whenever you run a ``sudo`` command, you can edit the `/etc/sudoers.d/visudo` file by executing this shell command:

+    sudo visudo

+Then add the following content:

+    Defaults env_keep += "TERM TERMINFO"

+Save the file and from now on `sudo` will correctly identify `xterm-kitty`.
+This is based on the trick provided [here](https://stackoverflow.com/a/8636711/5715571), and has been tested on Clear Linux (27910).

 If you have double width characters in your prompt, you may also need to explicitly set a UTF-8 locale, like::